Watch this video if you have been referred by your GP on an Urgent Suspected Skin Cancer pathway

 DERM has an accuracy for skin cancer of 97%.
 This means that out of 100 patients DERM correctly identifies skin cancers (melanoma, squamous cell carcinoma and basal cell carcinoma) in 97 patients.

-When DERM identifies that you don’t have a melanoma, DERM has been correct 99.8%.
-This means that for every 1000 patients that DERM identifies as not having a melanoma, 998 of patients do not have a melanoma.
+When DERM identifies that you don’t have a melanoma, DERM has been correct 99.8% of the time, compared to a dermatologist face-to-face assessment at 98.9%.
+This means that for every 1000 patients that DERM identifies as not having a melanoma, 999 of patients do not have a melanoma.

-To help us deliver the best service to patients across the NHS, we would greatly value your feedback on your experience and your thoughts on the use of artificial intelligence.
-The group can be virtual, or in person depending upon your preference.
+To help us deliver the best service to patients across the NHS, we would greatly value your feedback.
+Follow the button below to share your story and your thoughts on the use of artificial intelligence.